 Legal Options for Those Injured in Construction Accidents

-If you or a loved one have suffered a construction work accident, it is important to know the available means of compensation of which your circumstances will best be suited by.
-South Carolina is a state that abides by the “modified comparative negligence rule” in which the amount of available compensation is reduced by the percentage of fault you had in your own accident.
+If you or a loved one have suffered a construction work accident, it is important to know the available means of compensation.
+South Carolina is a state that abides by the “modified comparative negligence rule,” meaning the amount of available compensation is reduced by the percentage of fault the victim had in the accident.

-The defendant—whether it be an employer, company owner, or other third-party—may counter with your percentage of fault to deter liability on their part.
-If plaintiffs are discovered to be liable for more than 50 percent of the fault, no compensation may be recovered.
+The defendant, whether it be an employer, company owner, or other third-party, may counter with your percentage of fault to deter liability on their part.
+If plaintiffs are discovered to be liable for more than 50 percent of the accident, no compensation may be recovered.

-With that said, however, you can count on the construction accident attorneys of Hammack Law Firm to help determine how much liability you actually hold—if any—and secure your fair share of monetary compensation.
+With that said, however, you can count on the construction accident attorneys of Hammack Law Firm to help you find the party whose negligence led to your accident.
+We will fight to make them face the consequences of their actions.

 1. Workers’ Compensation